 Street retreat in July 2006 in Berlin Marita

 Retreat on the street

 Berlin took off my shoes Sr. Klara Maria Breuer

 On the streets of Nuremberg Sr. Petra Bigge

 A marvelous street retreat – good-bye Daniel Urban Heck

 The prison pastorate Karl Rahner SJ

-Christian Herwartz & Christoph Albrecht: The Beginning of Something Being Broken:
+Christian Herwartz & Christoph Albrecht: Retreats on the streets.

 in: The Way April 2006 Volume 45, Number 2 page 11 -24